webplatform/docs/tutorials/mobile_optimization_best_practices/index.md

 To optimize the experience for non-supporting browsers you can make use of [http://www.modernizr.com/ Modernizr] and [http://yepnopejs.com/ YepNope] JavaScript libraries to detect feature support and setup fallback methods.

 === CSS Media Queries ===
 You can load style sheets that depend on device characteristics (orientation, size, resolution) through the use of a media query.
-For example the following will load the iPad style sheet for devices with screen sizes between 641 and 800 pixels in width.
+For example the following will load a specific style sheet for devices with screen sizes between 641 and 800 pixels in width.

  <link rel="stylesheet"
    media="only screen and (min-width: 641px) and (max-width: 800px)"
-   href="ipad.css">
+   href="medium_width.css">

 == User Experience ==